Main Menu

 The Mississippi Department of Education Office of Elementary Education and Reading is responsible for supporting and training K-3rd grade teachers, curriculum specialists, and other educators by providing research-based instructional strategies on literacy and guidance on the implementation of the Literacy-Based Promotion Act (LBPA).
 Passed during the 2013 legislative session, the Literacy-Based Promotion Act (LBPA) places an emphasis on grade-level reading skills, particularly as students progress through grades K-3.

-AIM's Pathways to Proficient Reading and Pathways to Literacy Leadership courses provide next steps training for our Science of Reading Journey while supporting Mississippi's mission to prepare students to compete in the global community.
-These two hybrid courses are customized for the Mississippi Department of Education and include asynchronous learning as well as two in-person training sessions with experienced AIM facilitators.
+AIM Pathways courses provide next steps training for our Science of Reading Journey while supporting Mississippi's mission to prepare students to compete in the global community.
+These hybrid courses are customized for the Mississippi Department of Education and include asynchronous learning as well as in-person training sessions with experienced AIM facilitators.

-The Pathways to Proficient Reading for Teachers course will give educators access to resources for classroom application-based practices to support strong, proficient readers through the Science of Reading.
+The Pathways to Proficient Reading for Teachers and Pathways to Proficient Reading: Secondary course will give educators access to resources for classroom application-based practices to support strong, proficient readers through the Science of Reading.
+Taking Pathways to Proficient Reading can also assist pre-service and first-year teachers who have yet to take and pass the state's Foundations for Reading Test.

 The Pathways for Literacy Leadership course will provide educational leaders the tools to create and implement a literacy plan in their schools.

-This year, educators who have already completed the Pathways to Proficient Reading or Pathways to Literacy Leadership course can continue their learning with Pathways to Proficient Writing.
+This year, educators who have already completed the Pathways to Proficient Reading or Pathways to Literacy Leadership course can continue their learning with Pathways to Proficient Writing and AIM's course to support work with English learners in the classroom.
+Learn more about continuing your AIM Pathways training here.

 Questions?